peterprib/node-red-contrib-kafka-manager/README.md

 Consumer of topic messages in kafka which are generated into node-red message.
 Provides types of base and high level.
+If wildcard selected then topics are regex patterns which are dynamically made active (or removed) when available.
+A check is performed once every minute for chanaes to topics.

 ![Kafka Consumer](documentation/consumer.JPG "Kafka Consumer")
 ![Kafka Consumer Options](documentation/consumerOptions.JPG "Kafka Consumer Options")